quiquee/obc-docs/protocol-spec.md

 ### 2.1.4 Events
 Validating peers and chaincodes can emit events on the network that applications may listen for and take actions on.
 There is a set of pre-defined events, and chaincodes can generate custom events.
 Events are consumed by 1 or more event adapters.
 Adapters may further deliver events using other vehicles such as Web hooks or Kafka.

-### 2.1.5 Application Programming Interface (API)
-The primary interface to OBC is a REST API and its variations over Swagger 2.0.
-The API allows applications to register users, query the blockchain, and to issue transactions.
-There is a set of APIs specifically for chaincode to interact with the stack to execute transactions and query transaction results.

-### 2.1.6 Command Line Interface (CLI)
-CLI includes a subset of the REST API to enable developers to quickly test chaincodes or query for status of transactions.
-CLI is implemented in Golang and operable on multiple OS platforms.

 ### 2.2 Topology
 A deployment of Open Blockchain may consist of a membership service, many validating peers, non-validating peers, and 1 or more applications.
 All of these components make up a chain.
 There can be multiple chains; each one having its own operating parameters and security requirements.